mozillazg/ptcpdump/README.md

       --delay-before-handle-packet-events duration   Delay some durations before handle packet events -Q, --direction string                             Choose send/receive direction for which packets should be captured.
 Possible values are 'in', 'out' and 'inout' (default "inout")
+      --docker-address string                        Address of Docker Engine service (default "/var/run/docker.sock") --embed-keylog-to-pcapng -- CMD [ARGS]         Write TLS Key Log file to this path (experimental: only support unstripped Go binary and must combined with -- CMD [ARGS])
-      --docker-address string                        Address of Docker Engine service (default "/var/run/docker.sock") --event-chan-size uint                         Size of event chan (default 20) --exec-events-worker-number uint               Number of worker to handle exec events (default 50) -f, --follow-forks                                 Trace child processes as they are created by currently traced processes when filter by process
+      --event-chan-size uint                         Size of event chan (default 20) --exec-events-worker-number uint               Number of worker to handle exec events (default 50) -f, --follow-forks                                 Trace child processes as they are created by currently traced processes when filter by process